Here are some questions and answers; if you have any concerns, don’t hestitate to reach out to us. Everyone’s safety is our top priority.

 As per current government regulations, masks are welcome but optional in the Torah Academy building.
 Some of our staff and students wear them and some don’t, depending on their personal comfort level.

 If any of our staff or students develop COVID symptoms, they immediately isolate and stay at home while attending school through Zoom if they are well enough.
 If the symptoms clear and the student tests negative for COVID, they can return to school.
 Individual cases are discussed with our medical advisory team.

 Additionally, if anyone in their household is showing symptoms, individuals should stay home until the sick person acheives a negative test result.

-- Parents and outside visitors do not enter the school building; only students and staff are allowed in during school hours.
+- Outside visitors can only enter the school building by appointment.
+Parents, students and staff are allowed in during school hours.